Manassaharoy/nodeplayground/README.md

-# Node js quickstart.
+# Node js playground.

-All necessary douments will be available soon.
+This is to test and playaround with all featues and functionalities

 # Features